Things to do in Poland

 Main Market Square (Rynek Glówny)

-Dating from 1257, the Central Market Square was one of the largest squares in medieval Europe and remains the social heart of Krakow.
-Surrounded by historic buildings, museums, and magnificent churches, the impressive expanse of flagstones is a hub of commercial and social activity.
-Flower sellers, ice-cream vendors, musicians, pigeons, students, and groups of tourists fill the square.
-The striking church of St Mary's is an impressive twin-spire Gothic structure while at the centre of the square is the splendid medieval Cloth Hall, its upstairs art gallery housing a collection of 19th-century Polish paintings and sculptures.
+Dating back to 1257, the Central Market Square was once one of the largest squares in medieval Europe and remains the vibrant heart of Krakow.
+Surrounded by historic buildings, museums and magnificent churches, this expansive flagstone square continues to bustle with commercial and social activity.
+Flower sellers, ice cream vendors, musicians, pigeons, students and tourists all fill the square, adding to its lively atmosphere.
+The square has long been a trading hub, and was once the centre of commerce for luxury goods such as cloth and spices.

 Wawel photo